jianingroja/react-todo-151/README.md

 Took a morning to split Body into Parts, adjsuting names and structure accordingly and respectively...

-- Body.js is splited into
+- Body.js is splited into:
   - TodoList.js
     - Todo.js
   - Submit.js
-- css still in chaos
+- css still in chaos.
+- Needs further improvement.